htcondor/htcondor/docs/users-manual/dagman-applications.rst

 DAG drains from the queue because of being halted by a halt file.

-The metrics are reported by the *condor_dagman_metrics_reporter* executable as described in the manual page at
+The metrics are reported by the *condor_dagman_metrics_reporter* executable as described in the :doc:`/man-pages/condor_dagman_metrics_reporter` manual page.
-`1891 <Condordagmanmetricsreporter.html#x110-76900012>`_.

 DAGMan and Accounting Groups
 ----------------------------